Write a little about yourself. Just a paragraph will do.

 I use to read mostly nonfiction business books for example Jim

 Collins, and Chip and Dan Heath or Kahneman.
-But, I am having fun
+Lately, I am reading

-I read the NY Times religiously.
-Here as an appropriate to OK quote from a recent David Brooks editorial: "Data struggles with the
+I enjoy the NY Times.
+Here is an appropriate to OK quote from a

+David Brooks editorial: "Data struggles with the social.
+Your brain

-really good at mirroring each other’s emotional states, at detecting uncooperative
+mirroring each other’s emotional states, at detecting uncooperative

 behavior and at assigning value to things through emotion.

-Computer-driven data analysis, on the other hand,
+Computer-driven data analysis, on the other hand, excels at

 quality....Therefore, when making decisions about social